 100% of the proceeds from our field courses directly fund bear conservation projects.

 Travel to Churchill with the Great Bear Foundation and learn about polar bears, ecology, local culture, and Hudson Bay’s unique geology.
-GBF president and co-founder, Dr. Charles Jonkel began the Canadian Wildlife Service’s Polar Bear Project in the 1960s, developed capture-and-handling procedures for polar bears, helped to form the IUCN’s Polar Bear Specialist Group, and has played a central role in international polar bear conservation and management for the last 50 years.
-Jonkel brought the first tourists to Churchill, and has been teaching polar bear ecology field courses there for 30 years.
-Today, GBF continues to carry on the legacy that Jonkel has created, by offering the only Churchill polar bear trips that genuinely place the well-being of the bears and their habitat first and foremost, while also making sure to support the local economies in the process.
+For over 30 years, the Great Bear Foundation has offered the only Churchill polar bear trips that genuinely place the well-being of the bears and their habitat first and foremost, while also making sure to support the local economies in the process.

 Great Bear Foundation’s unique courses take participants to some of the most spectacular landscapes in North America to experience, first-hand, the habitats of black, polar, and grizzly brown bears.
 We offer a captivating learning experience that is both economical and environmentally sensitive.
 Field courses are taught by Great Bear Foundation staff, dedicated individuals who draw on years of experience to offer the most environmentally sensitive bear-viewing field courses possible.
 These courses have been life-changing for many participants.

-Check out our classes in Churchill, like the Polar Bear Ecology Field Course (see the slide show) and Summer Trip to the Arctic and our FAQs on going to the Churchill Northern Studies Centre.
+Check out our classes in Churchill, like the Polar Bear Ecology Field Course (see the slide show) and Summer Trip to the Arctic and our Frequently Asked Questions.
 You can get information on registering and field trip deposits.

-GBF President, Dr. Charles Jonkel, and Executive Director, Shannon Donahue offer guest lectures and workshops with other organizations, too.
-Jonkel is a guest lecturer for The Nature Conservancy’s Spring Naturalists Tour of the Rockies workshop on the Rocky Mountain Front and intermittently offers guided walks in bear habitat during Waterton Wildlife Weekend in Waterton Park, Alberta.
-Contact us to book Dr. Jonkel or Shannon Donahue to speak to your group, school, or organization on bears and bear conservation.
-Shannon is available for classes and speaking engagements in Southeast Alaska, Yukon, and Northern British Columbia between the months of May and October.
-Shannon will be available to teach bear safety and ecology classes and workshops in Haines, Alaska starting in May, 2013 Contact us for more information on educational opportunities in Southeast Alaska.
+Executive Director, Shannon Donahue offers guest lectures and bear safety and ecology workshops by request.
+Contact us to book or Shannon Donahue to speak to your group, school, or organization on bears and bear conservation.
+Shannon is available for classes and speaking engagements in Southeast Alaska, Yukon, and Northern British Columbia.
+Contact us for more information on educational opportunities in Alaska and Northwest Canada.

 - Location: Churchill Northern Studies Center, Manitoba, Canada